 Liptak C, Zeltzer LM, Recklitis CJ.
 Psychosocial care of the child and family.
 In: Orkin SH, Fisher DE, Ginsburg D, Look AT, Lux SE, Nathan DG, eds.
 Nathan and Oski's Hematology and Oncology of Infancy and Childhood.
 8th ed.
 Philadelphia, PA: Elsevier Saunders;2015:chap 73.

 National Cancer Institute website.
-Coping with Advanced Cancer: Talking With the Special People in Your Life. www.cancer.gov/publications/patient-education/advanced-cancer.
+Coping with advanced cancer. www.cancer.gov/publications/patient-education/advanced-cancer.
 Updated May 2014.
-Accessed October 25, 2016.
+Accessed August 22, 2018.